 If you are unsure if your account has already been hacked or not, while you are in Sign in & security click on Where you’re signed in to see the devices actively signed into your account.
 Sign out of anything you don’t recognize.
 Next, click on Permitted services to review and remove any apps you don’t want to have access to your account.
 Check out this blog post if you need more information about the tell-tale signs of a hacked social media account.

 Now that that’s set click on the privacy tab.
 Once there you should consider checking out all the options (and perhaps updating some of them).
 While you might want to get as connected as possible, it’s important that you know what exactly you are sharing with whom.
 Should everyone have access to your activity feed, home address, and phone number for example?
 And what about your connections; Do people really need to know with whom you’ve worked or are acquainted with?

 Now – you might wonder why it actually does matter and what it has to do with your security: In a world were phishing and scamming are becoming more sophisticated and rely more and more on social engineering, information like that are invaluable to cybercriminals.

-As with most other networks you’ll find your variety of scammers on LinkedIn, too.
-They range from “You’ve won one month of free premium account, please login with your LinkedIn account information below” to offering amazing jobs that allow you to work from home, but where you’ll never be paid a cent.
+As with other social network platforms, you’ll find a variety of scammers on LinkedIn, too.
+The goal is to send you an enticing message or offer to get you to click on a malicious link or open a file infected with malware.
+Attempts range from messages like, “You’ve won one month of free premium account, please login with your LinkedIn account information below” to offering amazing jobs that allow you to work from home, but where you’ll never be paid a cent.

-If you ever receive such a private message – or any other message that sounds kind of fishy – make sure to report it to LinkedIn immediately and block the contact.
+If you ever receive such a private message – or any message that seems suspicious – make sure to report it to LinkedIn immediately and block the contact.